Sardar Ibrahim Khan: Professional and political career

 Under the Maharajah's rule in 1943, Khan was appointed as a public prosecutor in Mirpur.
 He later worked at the State Advocate General office of Jammu and Kashmir.
-Then he left the government job to participate in the Kashmir Freedom Movement, and ran for and won the 1946 Jammu and Kashmir State Assembly elections.
-He went on to serve three more terms in office until August 2001, when he had to leave due to old age.
+Then he left the government job to participate in the Kashmir Freedom Movement and won the 1946 Jammu and Kashmir State Assembly elections.
+He went on to serve three more terms in office until August 2001.
 He retired at the age of 86.
-He also established the organization called Azad Muslim Conference.
+He also established the Azad Muslim Conference.

 President of Azad Kashmir

 As the first self-proclaimed President of Azad Kashmir, he was invited by the United Nations to brief the General assembly on the situation in Kashmir.
 Under the leadership of Khan, the annual session of the All Jammu and Kashmir Muslim Conference was held at Kotli in 1954, and a resolution was passed for the establishment of a proper Legislative Assembly in Azad Kashmir.
-While he and his lieutenants continued to push for a legislative assembly, it wouldn't be until the presidency of General Yahya Khan in 1969 that the Azad Kashmir Legislative Assembly would be formed.
-Khan was elected president of Azad Kashmir for the second time on 13 April 1957, and for the third time on 5 June 1975.
+While he and his lieutenants continued to push for a legislative assembly, it was not until the presidency of General Yahya Khan in 1969 that the Azad Kashmir Legislative Assembly was formed.
+Khan was elected as president of Azad Kashmir for the second time on 13 April 1957 and for the third time on 5 June 1975.
 Sardar Ibrahim was very close to Zulfiqar Ali Bhutto and had formed the Azad Kashmir chapter of the Pakistan Peoples Party.
 In 1977, General Zia ul-Haq dissolved Bhutto's government, and offered to allow Khan to continue as president as long as he stopped supporting Bhutto.
-Khan refused to betray Bhutto, resulting in his termination as president through a proclamation issued by General Zia Ul-Haq, the Chairman of Azad Jammu and Kashmir Council, on 30 October 1978.
+Khan refused to betray Bhutto, resulting in the termination of his presidency through a proclamation issued by General Zia Ul-Haq, the Chairman of Azad Jammu and Kashmir Council, on 30 October 1978.
 Khan, however, was elected again as the President of Azad Kashmir in August 1996.
 He remained in office until August 2001 and was the Azad Kashmir president four times in his lifetime.